 In-home/private daycare is often less expensive than commercial daycare.
 These are usually run by one or two people and are restricted to a low number of dogs being cared for at any given time.
 This may be a good option if your dog is easily overwhelmed by other dogs.
 In-home daycare offers your dog a home environment and typically more human-to-dog contact.
 However, they may have less space for dogs to run and play.

 Commercial Dog Daycares

 In both private and commercial daycare facilities, all dogs must be healthy in order to prevent the spread of infectious diseases and parasites.
 Dog owners are required to present proof of current vaccinations for their dogs.
-Be sure to provide current contact information for you and your veterinarian in case of emergency.
+You will also need to provide current contact information for you and your veterinarian in case of an emergency.

 The Best Choice For Your Dog

-The right choice all depends on you and your dog.
+The right daycare facility choice all depends on you and your dog.
 Where do you feel more comfortable leaving him?
 Where do you feel your dog will be most comfortable and happy?
-Talk to the operators and go with your instincts.
+Talk to the people who own and operate the daycare to learn what to expect.
+Take a tour of the facility to see what your dog will be able to do there.
+In the end, go with your instincts.
 If anything seems out of line, move on.
-You'll know by the time you pick your dog up at the end of the day that you made the right decision.

 Find a Doggie Daycare In Your Area

 Most private doggie daycare providers can be found by searching online.
 Word of mouth is a great way to find somebody that everybody else recommends.
-Reading online reviews can be especially helpful.
-Also, ask for recommendations from your veterinarian, local pet supply shop, and friends/family members with dogs of their own.
+It can be especially helpful to read online reviews.
+In addition, ask for recommendations from your veterinarian, local pet supply shop, and friends/family members with dogs of their own.